bhky/nodding-pigeon/README.md

 - `nodding` - Repeatedly tilt your head upward and downward.
 - `turning` - Repeatedly turn your head leftward and rightward.
 - `stationary` - Not tilting or turning your head; translation motion is still treated as stationary.
-- `undefined` - Unrecognised gesture.
+- `undefined` - Unrecognised gesture or no landmarks detected (usually means no face is shown).

 To determine the final `gesture`:
 - If `has_motion` probability is smaller than `motion_threshold` (default `0.5`),